 - Add vanilla extract - to taste as desired

 - Warm the oven - If using an oven as an incubator, I prefer to use a heating pad like this seed starting mat to keep the oven warm.
 You can also simply run your oven at 400 degrees for approximately two minutes and then turn it off.
 The best really is to use an Instapot and set it to the yogurt setting.
 Set the timer for 12 hours

 - Place the bowl in the oven - and let it sit for about 4 hours or overnight

-- Warm the oven again - Remove bowl from the oven and again warm the oven by running it at 400 degrees for two minutes
+- *If you're not using a heating pad, warm the oven again by removing the bowl from the oven and again running the oven at 400 degrees for two minutes

 - return the bowl to the oven - for another 4 hours or overnight.